-Paul Nirens, a chef from Australia who made “aliya” to the Galilee, will take you into Druze, Muslim and Christian homes.
+Paul Nirens, a chef from Australia who made “aliya” to the Galilee, will take you into Druze, Muslim, and Christian homes.
 Together, you will cook traditional dishes and learn about the local life and religion and then eat the fine Galilean meal you made.
-Full day culinary and culture tours and full meals are also available.
+Full day culinary, culture tours, and full meals are also available.

 Goren Park is situated in the heart of the Western Galilee woodland overlooking Kziv stream gully.
 It was founded by KKL-JNF in 1963 – the first large park in Israel to consist entirely of native Israeli common Oak woodland.
 The Park stretches over 2,000 dunams and has walking trails to Kziv stream nature reserve, Ein Tamir and Monfort Fortress.
 Monfort’s mountain viewpoint is approx. 1.7 km from the entrance.
 A short accessible trail for visitors with limited mobility leads from the parking area of the viewpoint’s parking lot to an observation deck overlooking the green slopes on Kziv stream.
 Across the viewpoint, on the stream’s southern side, the structures of Monfort Crusader Fortress are seen.